ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 ```

 This version of `useState` gives us the things we wanted - an external place to store state that isn't accessible to every other bit of code running on the page.
 It does, however, have some downsides.
+Most importantly, it can only store one bit of state.
+If our component called `useState` multiple times, each new bit of state would overwrite the previous one.

+(There's also a small bug that will result in `_state` being set back to the initial value if we ever set it to something falsey.
+That's not really im